Indianapolis Island

-Indianapolis Island is a public artwork by American artist Andrea Zittel, located in the Virginia B. Fairbanks Art & Nature Park: 100 Acres, in Indianapolis, Indiana.
+Indianapolis Island is a public artwork by American artist Andrea Zittel, located in the Virginia B. Fairbanks Art & Nature Park, in Indianapolis, Indiana, United States.
 The artwork consists of an inhabitable, white fiberglass structure that is mounted onto a floating dock system and installed in the park's lake.
 Each summer season it is occupied by resident(s) who can choose to modify the island's structure and interior design according to their own individual needs.

 Description

 The artwork is in the form of an organic, rounded pod structure that is approximately 20' in length and has a domed roof.
 The structure is made from expanded polystyrene foam, which is then coated with a fiberglass-resin matrix and a white Gelcoat mixture.
 After the Gelcoat cures, it functions as a protective shell for the initial foam layers as well as the interior living space.
 The artwork is complete with a wooden door, mounted with its own knob and lock hardware.
 The structure contains a circular front deck area where the fiberglass slopes at an angle, creating a built-in seating area.
 There is a rowboat that is brought out to the lake's shore seasonally to provide transportation to and from the island for the current resident(s) and his or her visitors.

 The objects contained within the living space are in constant flux, in congruence with the transient nature of its inhabitants, who are seasonal, temporary residents of the island.
 Indianapolis Island is installed in the park's 35 acre lake.
 It is floated on a permanent dock structure that is anchored by two concrete blocks from the shoreline.